redis/redis-doc/commands/eval.md

 ## Using Lua scripting in RESP3 mode

-Starting with Redis version 6, the server supports two differnent protocols.
+Starting with Redis version 6, the server supports two different protocols.
 One is called RESP2, and is the old protocol: all the new connections to the server start in this mode.
 However clients are able to negotiate the new protocol using the `HELLO` command: this way the connection is put in RESP3 mode.
 In this mode certain commands, like for instance `HGETALL`, reply with a new data type (the Map data type in this specific case).
-The RESP3 protocol is semantically more powerful, however most scripts are ok with using just RESP2.
+The RESP3 protocol is semantically more powerful, however most scripts are OK with using just RESP2.

 The Lua engine always assumes to run in RESP2 mode when talking with Redis,